 No, not at the moment, but we will offer a storage solution in future.
 In the meantime, you can securely save it in a safe place like your computer, a hard drive, or a digital vault of your choosing.

-Yes!
-If you're an eligible customer, you'll receive an email after checkout with a link to book your appointment.
-Appointments are limited, so please check back if you're unable to find a time slot that works for you!
+If you're eligible, you’ll receive an email after checkout with a link to book your digital witnessing appointment.
+Appointments are available on a first-come, first-served basis—if you don’t see a time slot that works, check back soon as availability is updated regularly.

 What Do I Do After Signing My Will With Willful’s Service?